-The Trust now applies a three-stage approach to measuring expected credit losses (ECL) on debt instruments accounted for at amortised cost.
+The Trust now applies a three-stage approach to measuring credit loss provision (CLP) on debt instruments accounted for at amortised cost.
 Such assets may move through the following three stages based on their change in credit quality since their initial recognition:

-Stage 1: 12-month ECL - Performing
+Stage 1: 12-month CLP - Performing

-For exposures where there has not been a significant increase in credit risk since initial recognition and that are not credit impaired upon origination, the portion of the lifetime ECL associated with the probability of default events occurring within the next 12 months is recognised.
+For exposures where there has not been a significant increase in credit risk since initial recognition and that are not credit impaired upon origination, the portion of the lifetime CLP associated with the probability of default events occurring within the next 12 months is recognised.

-Stage 2: Lifetime ECL - Under Performing
+Stage 2: Lifetime CLP - Under Performing

-For credit exposures where there has been a significant increase in credit risk since initial recognition, but that are not credit impaired, a lifetime ECL is recognised.
-Lifetime ECL represents the expected credit losses that will result from all possible default events over the expected life of a financial instrument.
+For credit exposures where there has been a significant increase in credit risk since initial recognition, but that are not credit impaired, a lifetime CLP is recognised.
+Lifetime CLP represents the credit loss provision that will result from all possible default events over the expected life of a financial instrument.

-Stage 3: Lifetime ECL - Not Performing
+Stage 3: Lifetime CLP - Not Performing

 Financial assets are assessed as credit impaired when one or more events that have a detrimental impact on the estimated future cash flows of that asset have occurred.
-For financial assets that have become credit impaired, a lifetime ECL is recognised and interest revenue is calculated by applying the effective interest rate to the amortised cost (net of provision) rather than the gross carrying amount.
+For financial assets that have become credit impaired, a lifetime CLP is recognised and interest revenue is calculated by applying the effective interest rate to the amortised cost (net of provision) rather than the gross carrying amount.